finder39/ojbox/README.md

 - Settings page, for who knows what settings
 - Ability to toggle sound on/off from different clients
 - Maybe save chat history?
+- Database pruning, like delete users who haven’t logged on for a long time